Home › Blog › Customer Insight: Types, Benefits, Strategies, and Tools

 Google Trends

-As the name suggests, Google trends show what people are most interested in and when by analyzing the keywords used.
+As the name suggests, Google trends show what people are most interested in by analyzing the keywords used.
 As more people search a keyword, Google Trends tracks those keywords for metrics, such as how many views the keyword has.

 Facebook Audience Insights